AkhileshMalthi/AI-Data-Analyst/README.md

-# DataAnalyst: AI-Powered Data Analysis with LangChain, CrewAI, and LangGraph
+# DataAnalyst: AI-Powered Data Analysis with LangChain, CrewAI, LangGraph, and TaskWeaver

 ## Overview

-**DataAnalyst** is an AI-driven application that automates data ingestion, analysis, and visualization using **LangChain**, **CrewAI**, and **LangGraph**.
+**DataAnalyst** is an advanced AI-driven application that automates data ingestion, analysis, and visualization using **LangChain**, **CrewAI**, **LangGraph**, and **TaskWeaver**.
 The application is built with a modular agentic architecture, where specialized agents handle different parts of the data analysis pipeline.
-Using advanced AI techniques, **DataAnalyst** transforms raw data into meaningful insights, making data analysis intuitive, scalable, and accessible.
+Using cutting-edge AI techniques, **DataAnalyst** transforms raw data into meaningful insights, making data analysis intuitive, scalable, and accessible.

 ## Table of Contents